learnk8s/learnk8s.io/_blog/smaller-docker-images/index.md

 **That's only 76.7MB!**

-More than 600MB less than your previous image!
+600MB less than your previous image!

 Excellent news!
 But there's something you should pay attention to when it comes to distroless.